saptarshibasu/aws-study/README.md

 * CloudWatch is for monitoring performance, whereas CloudTrail is for auditing API calls
 * CloudWatch with EC2 will monitor events every 5 min by default.
 With detailed monitoring, the interval will be 1 min
 * CloudWatch alarms can be created to trigger notifications
+* Enabling CloudWatch logs for EC2
+  * Assign appropriate CloudWatch access policy to the IAM role
+  * Install CloudWatch agent (awslogsd) in EC2

 ## Route 53